 A report will be sent to the doctor who requested the procedure and your GP.
-A final diagnosis may depend on the results of biopsies which can take some time before we can let you know the results.
+A final diagnosis may depend on the results of biopsies which take up to two weeks to process.

 Before leaving the Endoscopy Department you will be informed about the findings, and whether a follow up appointment is needed.
 This information will be given in writing and verbally.
 You may want a relative or carer present, especially if you have had sedation.